• Music

 The Symbolism Behind the Skull

-The presence of the whistles with a sacrificed individual adds weight to the idea that they symbolized the dangerous winds believed to divide deeper layers of Mictlan.
+The presence of whistles with a sacrificed individual adds weight to the idea that they symbolized the dangerous winds believed to divide the deeper layers of Mictlán.
 Aztec mythology describes these winds growing more violent the further a soul moved beneath the earth.
 At one point, an “obsidian-bladed wind” reportedly removed the flesh from the newly dead.
 By the time a soul reached Mictlantecuhtli, the transformation into a skeletal form represented the completion of the passage.

 To the Aztecs, death initiated renewal.
-The skull whistles appear to reflect that cycle, especially given their placement near a temple dedicated to Ehecatl-Quetzalcoatl, whose presence often intertwined with Mictlantecuhtli in tales of death and creation.
+The skull whistles appear to reflect that cycle, especially given their placement near a temple dedicated to Ehecatl-Quetzalcoatl, whose presence is often intertwined with Mictlantecuhtli in tales of death and creation.

 How the Whistle Produces Its Haunting Tone